CodingLife1024/blog-content/the-falling.md

 After serving detention after school one day, Abbie absent-mindedly remarks that she wants to keep the baby.
 Lydia argues with her about about her increasingly out-of-character behaviour, as Abbie suffers from a nosebleed snd faints.
 She dies soon after.

 Lydia does not cry at Abbie's funeral.
+Her behaviour becomes increasingly unstable, culminating in her going into a trance-like state and performing a slow, creepy dance in art class, followed by her falling unconscious.
+After this, almost all her classmates suffer from fainting spells without any apparent medical cause.
+After a mass fainting incident in the school assembly, the principal gets all the girls hospitalised.
+No medical cause is found, and a psychiatrist diagnoses them with mass hysteria.